evmcnb/quartz/content/Full/Schizophrenia.md

 ## Features

-Symptoms may be divided into **auditory hallucinations, thought disorders, passivity phenomena and delusional perceptions**
+Symptoms may be divided into **auditory hallucinations, thought disorders, passivity phenomena and delusional perceptions**.

+The following are all **first rank symptoms**

 Auditory hallucinations:
 - Two or more voices discussing the patient in the third person